 All examples and exercises in class will be done using Mplus, which is installed on the computers in Straub 180.
-Students can purchase a discounted copy of Mplus online (see www.statmodel.com).
+Students can also purchase a discounted copy of Mplus for their own computers (see www.statmodel.com).
+The free demo version available on their website is too restricted to be useful for this course.